Isnor/generichandler/README.md

 }
 ```

-The `httptest` library exists to test these functions and in general, I think that's how we should be testing APIs; however, the function itself is "weird" because the return type is void.
-The way the programmer communicates with the caller is via the `http.ResponseWriter` object, which makes sense when we think about what's actually happening to allow us to talk over HTTP, but it makes writing code for larger APIs very tedious.
+The `httptest` library exists to test these functions and in general, I think that's how we should be testing APIs; however, the `AddPet` function itself is "weird" because the return type is void.
+The way the programmer communicates with the caller is via the `http.ResponseWriter` object, which makes sense when we think about what's actually happening to allow us to talk over HTTP, but it makes writing code for larger APIs very tedious and difficult to test.

+### Simple Example

 Most of the time when we write handler functions, we define a struct with JSON tags for the endpoint, unmarshal the `*http.Request`, and then use the struct, like in the above example.
 The most interesting part of the code is what we do with the `Pet`: